stolostron/hub-of-hubs-rbac/README.md

 To update role bindings, edit [role_bindings.yaml](role_bindings.yaml) and add your user (the user name that appears in the top right corner, when you login into OpenShift console).

+❗Do not delete the existing role bindings for service accounts (used by Hub-of-Hubs components), add your role bindings.

 The role definitions appear in [testdata/data.json](testdata/data.json).

 Run the following commands: